 Mr. Meyers has over 15 years of experience in the construction industry, including significant dispute resolution and litigation support work.
 He has consulted on more than 100 complex construction disputes involving delay and disruption, financial auditing and damages, contract termination, and project management.
 His experience includes the preparation of expert reports and presentations for arbitration, mediation, and litigation proceedings.

-Mr. Meyers has provided these services across a wide range of projects, including bridges, rail/transit, refineries, power plants, hotels, air/seaports, residential towers, LNG plants, commercial office buildings, educational facilities, golf courses, mines, manufacturing facilities, naval bases, nuclear fuel facilities, and shopping malls.
+Mr. Meyers has provided Expert Witness and advisory services across a wide range of projects in North America, South America, Europe, Asia, Africa, and Australia.
+Past projects include bridges, rail/transit, refineries, power plants, hotels, air/seaports, residential towers, LNG plants, commercial office buildings, educational facilities, golf courses, mines, manufacturing facilities, naval bases, nuclear fuel facilities, and shopping malls.
 His clients have included corporate entities, public agencies, contractors and subcontractors, architectural and engineering firms, and attorneys.

 Prior to joining Exponent, Mr. Meyers worked in the Construction Solutions practice for FTI Consulting.
-He also worked at Secretariat International where he advised clients on large international disputes for projects primarily throughout Europe, Asia, South America, and Australia.
+He also worked at Secretariat International where he advised clients on large international disputes.
 Mr. Meyers began his career as a project engineer for Austin Commercial and Webcor Builders on large scale commercial and residential projects.
 As a third-generation builder, his on-site construction experience includes project supervision, planning, cost estimating, and quality control.